At a glance

 The third principle requires that the personal data you are holding is adequate and limited to what is necessary for the purpose(s) you are processing it.

 The fourth data protection principle is about accuracy.
 It sets out that you should take every reasonable step to correct inaccurate data.
 In addition, as far as possible, you need to be able to distinguish between personal data that is based on factual data and that which is based on a matter of opinion or assessment, such as a witness statement.

 A new requirement is that again, where relevant, and as far as possible, you need to be able to distinguish data between different categories of individuals, such as suspects; individuals who have been convicted; victims and witnesses.
-You only categorise information under Part 3 that is relevant to your investigation, and other unused data falls under the general provisions of GDPR and Part 2 of the Act.
+You only categorise information under Part 3 that is relevant to your investigation, and other unused data falls under the general processing regime.

 The fifth principle requires that you do not keep personal data for longer than is necessary for the purpose you originally collected it for.
 No specific time periods are given but you need to conduct regular reviews to ensure that you are not storing for longer than necessary for the law enforcement purposes.